 - Lengthening overly short teeth

 As mentioned above, these procedures are only cosmetic, not functional.
-Good candidates need to have healthy teeth and gums before Dr. Rasmussen can make any cosmetic improvements.
+Good candidates need to have healthy teeth and gums before Dr. Rasmussen, and Dr. del Cueto can make any cosmetic improvements.

 If you have teeth with decay or deep cracks, those problems would need to be addressed prior to having any cosmetic work done.